New Zealand Key Facts

 - The bus system in New Zealand is very good, making travelling between locations easy.

-- Generally New Zealand is very safe for travellers but ensure you have travel insurance before starting your journey.
+- Ensure you have travel insurance for New Zealand before starting your journey.

 About New Zealand